kryzii/WRITEUPS/2025/iGOH 2025/README.md

 <img width="950" height="376" alt="image" src="https://github.com/user-attachments/assets/19189df8-d48e-4d8c-b6bd-0ffa76c1dc96" />

 We can use `.svg` and have the payload inside.
-But the payload still won't work, ChatGPT deepened my understanding.
+But the payload still won't work,.
 It’s because there’s no custom policy override from here:

 ```
     try: